- Shopify is great for getting your business online quickly and easily.

 - It’s highly flexible and easy to use, with over 6000 apps available on the Shopify App Store to customize the user experience.

-- Shopify stores were visited over 58 million times in 2020.
+- Shopify stores were visited over 58 million times.

 Here are the Steps to Set up for Shopify Payments: